LordNed/Winditor/docs/tutorials/tutorials.md

 ## Tutorials
 This page lists tutorials for varying aspects of Winditor, from actor placement to text editing.

+## Getting Started
+The [Getting Started](basics/gettingstarted.html) guide will help you set up Winditor.

 ## Basics
 The [Basics](basics/basics.html) tutorial will give you an overview of Winditor.